Hoale2908/hoale2908.github.io/README.md

 My name is Hoa Le.
 I am currently working as a financial consultant in Boston, MA.

-I recently embarked on a new career journey - Risk Management - which I find very interesting and intellectual stimulating.
+I recently embarked on a new career journey - Risk Management, an area I find very interesting and intellectual stimulating.
 Fortunately, I'm also a Python enthusiast and there are so many areas in Risk Management for me to put my Python skills into practice.

 Check out some of my personal projects below!